protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ![image](images/400-HWActorFSM.png)

 It is just one state with two transitions.
 Each transition carries one action to switch a digital IO.
-Here we have the interface to the Dave&trade; generated code.
+Here we have the interface to the DAVE&trade; generated code.
 The transitions will be triggered from the *POnOff* protocol.

 The resulting textual representation should look like this: